mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Add payment form

-To capture sensitive data from your customers' cards, **please use our form with the corresponding attributes,** which ensures information security and correct token generation.
-For example, you should observe `data-checkout` attributes and don't put the `name` attribute in fields containing sensitive data.
+To capture sensitive data from your customer's cards, **please use our form with the corresponding attributes,** which ensures information security and correct token generation.
+For example, you should observe `data-checkout` attributes and avoid putting the `name` attribute in fields containing sensitive data.
 This way your servers will never store data.

 You can easily include anything you need, change the suggested `label` attribute, and add your own style.